nordicsmartgovernment/Nordic-Signatory-Rights-Model/README.md

         Signatory Rights --> "1..*" Representation Rule : has representation rule

         class Legal Entity {
-           The legal entity that grants the signatory rights }
+           The legal entity that<br>grants the signatory rights }

         class Scope {
-           Not needed when we renamed mandate, it is always "Signatory rights"?
+           Not needed when we<br>renamed mandate, it is<br>always "Signatory rights"?
         }

         class Representation Rule {